Spinal Muscular Atrophy

 SMA linked to chromosome 5

-Spinal muscular atrophy types 1 through 4 all result from a single known cause — a deficiency of a protein called SMN, for "survival of motor neuron."
+Spinal muscular atrophy (SMA) types 1 through 4 all result from a single known cause — a deficiency of a protein called SMN, which stands for "survival of motor neuron."

-This loss can be partially offset by the presence of neighboring SMN2 genes, which are similar in structure to SMN1 genes.
-Most of the protein made from SMN2 genes is short and not functional, but some is full-length and functional.
-The number of SMN2 genes varies from person to person.
+This loss can be partially offset by the presence of neighboring SMN2 genes, which are 99% similar to SMN1 genes.
+The number of SMN2 gene copies varies from person to person.
+Most of the proteins made from SMN2 genes are short and not functional, but some are full-length and functional.

-In chromosome 5-related SMA, the more copies of the SMN2 gene that a person has, the more functional SMN protein is available, the later the onset of disease symptoms, and the milder the disease course is likely to be.
+In chromosome 5-related SMA, the greater the number of SMN2 gene copies a person has, the more functional SMN protein is available, and thus, the later the onset of disease symptoms and the milder the disease course.

-When SMA symptoms are present at birth or by the age of 6 months, the disease is called type 1 SMA (also called infantile onset or Werdnig-Hoffmann disease).
-Babies typically have generalized muscle weakness, a weak cry and breathing distress.
-They often have difficulty swallowing and sucking, and don't reach the developmental milestone of being able to sit up unassisted.
-Typically these babies have two copies of the SMN2 gene, one on each chromosome 5.
-Over half of all new SMA cases are SMA type 1.
+When SMA symptoms are present at birth or by the age of 6 months, the disease is called SMA type 1 (also called infantile onset or Werdnig-Hoffmann disease).
+Babies typically have generalized muscle weakness, a weak cry, and breathing distress.
+They often have difficulty swallowing and sucking and don't reach the developmental milestone of being able to sit up unassisted.
+These babies have increased risk of aspiration and failure to thrive.
+Typically, these babies have two or three copies of the SMN2 gene.4

-For more about the differences among types 1 through 4 SMA, see Signs and Symptoms.
+For more about the differences among SMA types 1 through 4, see Signs and Symptoms.